amandinesandri/G4_nervous_trancriptome/Readme.md

 ## 1) Prepare your environment

 The directories are set up as below.
-You will need to download and store the folder "Databases" in your Home.
+You will need to download and store the folder "Databases".

 ```
 ./Home